EvilForge/Mammotion-Errors/README.md

 # Mammotion-Errors
-An attempt to centralize the error codes you can get from the Mammotion line of lawn mower robots.
+An attempt to centralize the error codes you can get from the Mammotion line of lawn mower robots. (this first dump was formatted from me gathering info from the web manually, then formatted using chatgpt, so, i havent vetted it yet)

 Programmatically or via the app, you can see the error description and code, but if youre into home automation (and its more likely that people owning a robor lawn more ARE into home automation, in my experience!), it would be nice to have a way to look up what an error number means.